Guidance for post-authorization changes for biocides: What to include

 You are not required to submit label text when filing a notification for minor changes to specifications, unless requested during screening or review.

 If the name of the market authorization holder is changing, you must file a biocide minor change notification (with a fee associated).
-The notification must use the new company name for all affected biocides in situations where you are changing the name of your company (including mergers or buyouts).
-You must do this for all marketed, dormant and approved biocides that are impacted by the name change.
+The notification must use the new company name for all affected biocides in situations where you are changing the name of the company that appears on the market authorization (this includes company name changes, mergers or buyouts, or any other business decision which results in a change to the company name on the market authorization regardless of product ownership).
+You must do this for all marketed and authorized biocides that are impacted by the name change.

-Contact us to discuss filing strategies if you are acquiring or transferring the authorizations for a large number of biocides.
+Contact us to discuss filing strategies if you are acquiring or transferring the authorizations for a large number of biocides, or if you are making a correction to the name of your market authorization holder (for example, there was a typographical error in your company name or civic address when submitting your CO template).

 In the application for a change to market authorization holder name, include: